achliopa/udemy_PythonTensorFlow/readme.md

 ### Lecture 18 Grandient Descent Backpropagation

 *Gradient Descent* is an optimization algorithm for finding the minimum of a function
-* to find a local minimum we take steps proportinal to the negative of the gradient
+* to find a local minimum we take steps proportional to the negative of the gradient
 * gradient descent in 1 dimension plot (cost in y axis, a weight in x axis)  is like an U curve
-* gradient is the dF() derivative of function. we find it a nd see which way it goes in the negative direction. we follow the plot untill we reach the minimum C (bottom of curve)
+* gradient is the dF() derivative of function. we find it and see which way it goes in the negative direction. we follow the plot untill we reach the minimum C (bottom of curve)
 * what we get is we find the weight that minimizes cost
 * finding this minimum is simple for 1 dimension. but our ML cases will have more params, meaning we will need to use the built-in linear algebra that our Deep Learning lib will provide
 * Using gradient descent we can figure out the best params for minimizing our cost. e.g finding the best values for the weights of the neuron inputs
-* our problem to solve is how to quickly adjust the optimal params or eweights across our entire network
+* our problem to solve is how to quickly adjust the optimal params or weights across our entire network
 * *Backpropagation* is the way
 * Backrpropagation is used to calculate the error contribution of each neuron after a batch of data is processed
 * it relies heavily on the chain rule to go back through the network and calculate these errors